kvz/node-depurar/README.md

     debug "ohai"
 ```

-with depurar, the project/module/package name will be [guessed](https://www.npmjs.com/package/app-root-path),
-as well as the feature/file/class name:
+with depurar, the first part of this namespace will be [guessed](https://www.npmjs.com/package/app-root-path) based on the directory name of your library/app, and the second part will be based on the basename of the file where you require it:

 ```coffeescript
 debug = require("depurar")()